 - 1 tablespoon (14g) unsalted butter

 - Preheat the oven to 375°F (190°C).
-Line a 12-count muffin pan with liners, or lightly spray with nonstick cooking spray.
+Line a 12-count muffin pan with liners or lightly spray the pan with nonstick cooking spray.

-- Scoop the muffin batter into the prepared pan, filling each muffin about 2/3 of the way full.
-I like to scoop using a large cookie scoop to make sure the muffins are a consistent size.
+- Scoop the muffin batter into the prepared pan, filling each muffin about 3/4 of the way full.
+I like to use a large cookie scoop to make sure the muffins are a consistent size.
 Then, sprinkle the crumb topping on top of each muffin until fully covered.

-- Stored in an airtight container, these muffins will stay fresh at room temperature for up to 3 days.
-Alternatively, you can freeze the muffins for up to 2 months if tightly wrapped in plastic wrap.
+- Stored tightly in an airtight container, these muffins will stay fresh at room temperature for up to 3-5 days or up to 2 months in the freezer.

 - Frozen Bananas: If desired, you can substitute frozen bananas in this recipe.
 Simply let them thaw to room temperature before using.
 When my bananas start to get really ripe, I like to stash them in the freezer to use for recipes like this.